Spain court drops complaint against Syrian security forces

 2 Min Read

-MADRID (Reuters) - One of Spain's highest courts on Friday said it was dropping a criminal complaint brought against members of the Syrian security and intelligence forces by a woman seeking justice for her brother, ruling that it lacked jurisdiction over the case.
+MADRID (Reuters) - A Spanish court on Friday dropped a criminal complaint brought against members of the Syrian security and intelligence forces by a woman seeking justice for her brother, ruling it lacked jurisdiction over the case.

-A judge from the Madrid-based High Court had agreed to investigate the lawsuit in March, in the first case against Syrian security forces taken up overseas.

-But a higher panel within the High Court ruled on Friday that the investigation should be dropped, after an appeal by Spain's state prosecutors.

 The complaint was raised by a Spaniard who said her brother was arrested, tortured and executed in 2013 at a center in Damascus under the control of Syrian security forces.

-The woman's legal representatives, London-based Guernica 37, could not immediately be contacted for comment.

-She brought her complaint after identifying her brother from a cache of more than 50,000 photos smuggled out of the country by a Syrian forensics officer of more than 6,000 people who had been tortured and mutilated.
+The Spanish woman filed her case after identifying her brother from a cache of more than 50,000 photos smuggled out of the country by a Syrian forensics officer showing more than 6,000 people who had been tortured and mutilated.

+A judge at the Madrid-based High Court agreed in March to investigate the lawsuit in March, the first case against Syrian security forces taken up overseas.

+But a higher panel within the High Court ruled on Friday that the investigation should be dropped following an appeal by Spain's state prosecutors.

 Under Spanish law, the examining magistrate investigates accusations brought in a criminal complaint before moving into a trial phase.

-Reporting by Sarah White; Writing by Paul Day
+Reporting by Sarah White; writing by Paul Day; editing by Mark Heinrich